-Complete Essay on Allama Iqbal in English for Kids as Allama Iqbal was born on 9th November 1877.
-He was died on 21st April 1938.
+Complete Essay on Allama Iqbal in English With Quotations For 10 Class: Allama Iqbal was born on the November 1877.
+He has died on 21st April 1938.
 He is known as being Allama Iqbal but originally his name was Sir Muhammad Iqbal.
-He was a philosopher, poet, mystic and politician in British India who is widely regarded as having inspired the Pakistan Movement.
+He was a philosopher, poet, mystic, and politician in British India who is widely regarded as having inspired the Pakistan Movement.
 He is considered one of the most important figures in Urdu literature as in the company of literary work in both the Urdu and Persian languages.
 He has appeared as being the inspiration for so many people as a prominent classical poet by Pakistani, Indian, Iranian, and other international scholars of literature.
-Without any doubt Iqbal is best known as an eminent poet as he is also a highly acclaimed “Muslim philosophical thinker of modern times”.
-His first poetry book named as Asrar-e-Khudi was appeared in the Persian language in the year 1915, and other books of poetry often include Rumuz-i-Bekhudi, Payam-i-Mashriq and Zabur-i-Ajam.
-Amongst these his best known Urdu works are known as Bang-i-Dara, Bal-i-Jibril, Zarb-i Kalim and a part of Armughan-e-Hijaz.
+Without any doubt, Iqbal is best known as an eminent poet as he is also a highly acclaimed “Muslim philosophical thinker of modern times”.
+His first poetry book named as Asrar-e-Khudi appeared in the Persian language in the year 1915, and other books of poetry often include Rumuz-i-Bekhudi, Payam-i-Mashriq, and Zabur-i-Ajam.
+Amongst these, his best known Urdu works are known as Bang-i-Dara, Bal-i-Jibril, Zarb-i Kalim and a part of Armughan-e-Hijaz.

 Essay on Allama Iqbal in English